Building a native app

 Set up your application

 After the app registration you will need to provide us with additional details about your app interface in the Ecwid Control Panel.
-These details are necessary to properly show your page, please see the required details below:
+These details are necessary to show your page properly, please see the required details below:

 ParameterMeaning